Dissem/MathLib/README.md

 MathLib
 =======

-A Java Library for Mathematics, especially Quaternions
+A Java library for quaternions.

+For some demo projects see https://github.com/Dissem/Down and https://github.com/Dissem/Artificial-Horizon